pojosontheweb/pojosontheweb.com/www/src/developer-guide.md

 # Object Renderer

-The Object Renderer allows Woko to display POJOs as read-only or read-write pages, so that users can view or change their state.
+The Object Renderer is at the very heart of Woko.
+It basically displays POJOs as read-only or read-write pages (with FORMs), and allows to navigate the associations.
+Feed the Renderer with any Object, and it'll spit out HTML for it.

 It uses introspection and Fragment Facets in order to display everything dynamically : Woko doesn't generate any code, it's all done on-the-fly using types and medatata found on your objects.

 Here is a schematic break-down of the Object Renderer's facets :

 ![Object Renderer](object-renderer.png)

-A `layout` facet controls the global page template, and then a composite use of various fragments (`renderObject`, `renderProperties`) are involved in order to display your POJOs dynamically.
+A `layout` facet controls the global page template, and then various fragments (`renderObject`, `renderProperties`) are involved in order to display your POJOs dynamically.
 Composition (container fragments including nested sub-fragments) is used in order to provide several different levels of granularity :

 * page template
-   * navigation
+   * branding & navigation
    * object
       * title
       * links